cupy/cupy/docs/source/tutorial/kernel.rst

 JIT kernel definition
 ---------------------

-The :class:`~cupyx.jit.rawkernel` decorator can define raw CUDA kernel from Python function.
+The :class:`cupyx.jit.rawkernel` decorator can create raw CUDA kernels from Python functions.

-In this section, the Python function wrapped with the decorator is called as *target function*.
+In this section, a Python function wrapped with the decorator is called a *target function*.

-The target function consists of the elemental scalar operations, and the users have to manage how parallelize them.
-CuPy's array operations which automatically parallelize the operation (e.g., :func:`cupy.add`, :func:`cupy.sum`) is not supported.
-If the custom kernel from the array functions are desired, please refer the :ref:`kernel_fusion` section.
+A target function consists of elementary scalar operations, and users have to manage how to parallelize them.
+CuPy's array operations which automatically parallelize operations (e.g., :func:`~cupy.add`, :func:`~cupy.sum`) are not supported.
+If a custom kernel based on such array functions is desired, please refer to the :ref:`kernel_fusion` section.

 Basic Usage
 ^^^^^^^^^^^

-:class:`cupyx.jit.rawkernel` decorator can define a CUDA global function.
+Here is a short example for how to write a :class:`cupyx.jit.rawkernel` to copy the values from ``x`` to ``y`` using a grid-stride loop:

 .. doctest::